 - They’re heat pumps, so you get to use them year-round for both heating and cooling.

-- No ducts means no chance of air being lost.
+- No ducts mean no chance of air being lost.

 Don’t Switch to Ductless If…